spbeal/spbeal/README.md

 - C# with Unity
 - ReactNative with Expo for Android development
 - Express with SQLite & MySQL
+- AWS with MySQL
+- Github Actions and Workflows

 ## Experience
 - C++, C